Fiat CR.32: Development

 By 1938, the CR.32 had been rendered obsolete by advances in the field of aviation, including the arrival of a new generation of monoplane fighters, which were capable of superior performance.
-The CR.32 was directly succeeded by the Fiat CR.42 Falco, which was a further advancement of the biplane platform, having been derived from the CR.32 itself.
-During the development of this improved derivative, a total of four CR.32s were converted to serve as prototypes, an act which highlighted the strong connection between the two fighters.
+The CR.32 was directly succeeded by the Fiat CR.42 Falco, which was derived from the CR.32.
+During the development of this design, four CR.32s were converted to serve as prototypes.

 Design

-The Fiat CR.32 was a highly manoeuvrable biplane fighter aircraft; its agility was a major quality of the design.
-Its fuselage shared the same structure as the earlier CR.30, utilizing aluminium and steel tubes covered by duraluminium on the nose up to the cockpit, on the back, in the lower section under the tail, while a fabric covering was used on the sides and belly.
+The Fiat CR.32's fuselage had the same structure as the earlier CR.30, using aluminium and steel tubes covered by duraluminium on the nose up to the cockpit, on the back, in the lower section under the tail, while a fabric covering was used on the sides and belly.
 According to Cattaneo, the fuselage was very robust for the time.
-The CR.32 was fitted with a fixed undercarriage arrangement, which incorporated two main legs, furnished with independent wheels housed within fairings and hydraulic shock absorbers; braking was achieved via a pneumatic system.
+The CR.32 had a fixed undercarriage with hydraulic shock absorbers; the wheels were housed in fairings and braking was pneumatically activated.

 The wings and tail used a mixed composition, similar to the fuselage, composed of a pair of aluminium alloy tubular spars and square tubes, which were covered by fabric.
-According to Cattaneo, the atypical wing strut arrangement of the CR.32 had been first used on the Ansaldo SVA of 1917.
-Another notable feature was that the lower wing was shorter than the upper wing, making the fighter a sesquiplane.
-Ailerons were only present upon the upper wings, which were balanced via out-rigged tabs mounted upon steel struts.
-The empennage, which was largely composed of aluminium tubes, featured a variable incidence tailplane and a dynamically-balanced elevator.
+It was a sesquiplane, the lower wing being shorter than the upper wing.
+The interplane struts were arranged to form a pair of Warren trusses on either side.
+Ailerons were only present upon the upper wings, which were balanced by out-rigged tabs mounted on steel struts.
+The empennage, which was largely composed of aluminium tubes, had a variable incidence tailplane and an aerodynamically-balanced elevator.

-The cockpit of the CR.32 normally seated only a single pilot, who was provisioned with an adjustable seat and a parachute, the latter of which being stored within the squab.
-Although this was considered to be fully instrumented from the era, the RA.80-1 radio set was only an optional piece of equipment.
+The cockpit of the CR.32 had an adjustable seat and a parachute, the latter of which being stored within the squab.
+Although it was considered to be fully instrumented for the era, the RA.80-1 radio set was only an optional piece of equipment.
 Other equipment included a fire extinguisher, gun camera, an oxygen system for the pilot; both an optical gunsight and survey camera could also be installed as optional item.
 The armament initially included a pair of 7.7 mm (.030 in) Breda-SAFAT machine guns (which was later substituted for a pair of 12.7 mm (.5 in) Breda-SAFAT guns), which were fitted on top of the engine cowling; each gun had an ammo capacity of 350 rounds each.
 Later examples were also furnished with a pair of hard points, which could accommodate up to 12 5lb bombs, a pair of 100lb bombs, or a single 200lb bomb.